B0-B/AMD-AI-Scripts/AMD_LLM_vLLM_Benchmark/README.md

 # AMD LLM Benchmark with vLLM

-The benchmark shipped with vLLM engine requires two separate servers often separated in two containers, one for hosting the model and the other for running the benchmark and prompting against the model.
+The built-in benchmark shipped with the vLLM engine requires by design two separate servers - often separated in two containers, one for hosting the model and the other for running the benchmark and prompting against the end-point.
 This approach is not only impractical, but may introduce query latency and overhead due to the TCP route between the containers.
 Instead, a simple customizable benchmark API can benchmark `CasualLM` models E2E on [vLLM](https://rocm.docs.amd.com/projects/radeon/en/latest/docs/advanced/vllm/vllm.html) within a single thread/container.

 ## vBench